cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``<app-id>``
      - Name of the Application being called
    * - ``<service-id>``
-     - Name of the Service being called
+     - Name of the Custom Service being called
    * - ``<runnable-id>``
      - Name of the Twill Runnable being called